 .
 The heart of the Danga Bay test

-Danga Bay substantially lowers the threshold of the test, when compared to Edgar J’s Nahar Singh test.
+Danga Bay departs from Edgar J’s test in Nahar Singh.
+Danga Bay substantially lowers the threshold of the test.
 It draws the line at any appeal that is not ‘frivolous’ or ‘unmeritorious’.

 .
 But the Danga Bay test itself is not free from doubt or error

-But how high should a test be pitched?
+But how high should the test be placed?

 .
 Do the words ‘frivolous’ and ‘unmeritorious’ mean the same thing?

-In plain language, these two words have two different ‘heights’.
+Yet, in English, these two words have two different meanings: if you will, two different ‘heights’.

 .
 What does ‘non-frivolous’ mean?

 Do you want a familiar set of words?
-They are ‘obviously unsustainable’: and these were the words of Lindley LJ spoken 128 years ago.9See A.G. of Duchy of Lancaster v.
+They are ‘obviously unsustainable’: and these were the words of Lindley LJ spoken 128 years ago in A.G. of Duchy of Lancaster v.
+London & North Western Railway .10See A.G. of Duchy of Lancaster v.
 London & North Western Railway 3 Ch.
 P. 277.

-If you desire transpontine authority, you need to look no further than the Federal Court which recently defined, ‘frivolous’, as
+If you desire transpontine authority,11It means, ‘Across the river’.
+This phrase is used to refer, in UK, the higest court in the land: at that time, the House of Lords. you need to look no further than the Federal Court which recently defined, ‘frivolous’, as

-‘[giving rise] to no other inference than that that it is wholly indefensible or unsustainable’: 10See Tony Pua Kiam Wee v.
+‘[giving rise] to no other inference than that that it is wholly indefensible or unsustainable’: 12See Tony Pua Kiam Wee v.
 Government of Malaysia & Anor Appeal 1 CLJ 337, at paragraph

 Fair enough: so that is a really low test.